Gagandeep39/vscode-devcontainer-ohmyzsh-alpine/README.md

 ## Root and Not Root

 ### Non Root
-- Uncomment USER node in Dockerfile
+- Switch from User root to USER node

 ### Root
-- Comment USER node in Dockerfile
+- Switch from User node to USER root

 ### NOTE
 - Global packages cannot be instaled as non root user